dwainscheeren/dwains-lovelace-dashboard/docs/index.md

 > @maikelstraub — Thanks for your help on slack and an amazing, well documented theme!

+> @jompa68 — Lovely theme and great support.
+Easy to setup.

 > @rkotulan — Nice designed theme.

 > @Evad — Very nice theme.
 Excellent documentation.